Call Me When You're Sober: Live performances

 Evanescence performed "Call Me When You're Sober" during the 2011 Rock in Rio festival on October 2, 2011.
 On April 11, 2012, the band performed the song at the 2012 Revolver Golden Gods Awards in Los Angeles.

 Usage in media

 In June 2009, "Bring Me to Life", "Call Me When You're Sober" and "Weight of the World" were included in the video game Rock Band as downloadable songs.
 The following year, the song was also included on the iOS game Rock Band Reloaded.
 "Call Me When You're Sober" was also used in the Nintendo DS soundtrack for the game Band Hero (2009).

-Credits and personnel
+Personnel

 Credits are adapted from The Open Door liner notes.